elimu-ai/.github/profile/README.md

-**What is the purpose of elimu.ai?**
+**What is the Massive Transformative Purpose (MTP) of elimu.ai?**

-- To build an educational technology that enables free personalied learning for every child on Earth.
+- To build educational technology that enables free personalized learning for every child on Earth.

 **Why is this technology needed?**

-- Because there are hundreds of millions of children around the world who lack the necessary resources to achieve proficiency in literacy & numeracy.
-There simple are not enough teachers and schools available, so we should use technology to solve this global learning crisis.
+- Because an estimated 330 million children of primary school age are unable to read and perform basic mathematics.

+**Why should we help the 330 millionc children achieve minimum proficiency levels in reading and mathematics?**

+- Because acquiring foundational literacy and numeracy is a basic human right.